Posted by MSA on December 2, 2020

 Class task opening times will be announced on the contest radio frequency (123.3 MHz).
 Typically, as a class’s last scheduled launch is underway, the CD will announce a task opening time 15 minutes ahead.
 Unless a subsequent change to this time is announced, this will be the task opening time: once that time arrives, the task is open – a separate “The task is now open” radio call is not required.

-The finish cylinder is 1 mile in radius, centered on the published finish point.
-Pilots should cross the cylinder perimeter at or above the minimum altitude (1400’ MSL), then return to the field for a normal pattern and landing.
+The finish cylinder is 2 miles in radius, centered on the published finish point.
+Pilots should cross the cylinder perimeter at or above the minimum altitude (1800’ MSL), then return to the field for a normal pattern and landing.
 A pilot who enters the cylinder below the minimum altitude receives a penalty proportional to the amount by which the finish was low.

-Rules specify a radio call on 123.3 MHz when 4 miles from the center of the cylinder (or at a greater distance, as specified by the CD) and again when entering the finish cylinder.
-Other radio calls are appropriate when they will improve safety.
-Otherwise, keep radio chatter to a minimum so as not to block the calls of others.
+Pilots should change to 122.7 MHz (with no “changing frequency” radio call) when about 8 miles from the finish, and then listen to become aware of other finishing and landing gliders.
+Rules specify a radio call when 4 miles from the edge of the finish cylinder, and again when entering the cylinder.
+Other radio calls are appropriate when they will improve safety; otherwise, keep radio chatter to a minimum so as not to block the calls of others.

 Landing after finishing